You are now in the main content area

 Overview

-Dr. Pouryousefi has taught courses in business ethics, healthcare ethics and management, public administration ethics, organizational behaviour, and corporate social responsibility.
-She has advised Undergraduate, MBA, and MSc student dissertations, and supervised two PhD students to completion.
-Dr. Pouryousefi’s teaching was recognized when she received school-level and university-level awards for her work on ethics at the University of Toronto and the University of Nottingham.
+Dr. Pouryousefi has taught courses in business ethics, critical thinking, healthcare ethics and management, public administration ethics, organizational behaviour, and corporate social responsibility.
+She has advised Undergraduate, MBA, and MSc student dissertations, and supervised PhD students to completion.
+Dr. Pouryousefi’s teaching was recognized when she received school-level and university-level awards for her teaching at the University of Toronto and the University of Nottingham.

 Peer-reviewed articles